 A single restaurant can waste approximately 25,000 to 75,000 pounds of food per year.
 Food providers need to be especially cognizant of how their establishments contribute to food wastage.
 85% of unused food in a typical American restaurant is thrown away, with only a small percent recycled or donated to those in need.

-With 42 million food-insecure people living in the United States, there is no excuse for this wastefulness.
-By being conscious of the ways in which they are contributing to the problem, food providers can begin to work towards solutions for waste reduction.
+With 42 million food-insecure people living in the United States, there is no excuse for all this wasted food.
+By being conscious of the ways in which they are contributing to the problem, food providers can begin to work towards solutions to reduce food waste.